ojerebts/OlgaDev/README.md

 </p>

 ## Wildfyre
-Wildfyre was an app prototype that worked (similar to Periscope), allowing to stream for creators and participate for the audience by liking, commenting, and watching the live stream afterwards.
+Wildfyre was an app prototype similar to Periscope, enabling creators to stream live while allowing the audience to participate by liking, commenting, and watching the stream afterward.

 ## Millennial Media
 Millennial Media was a mobile advertising platform providing ability for developers to include their SDK in the apps and receiving a portion of ad revenue.
 SDK supported various formats of ads: banners, full screen video, and inline ads.
 While working on SDK team at the company, I implemented internal app for our QA team to test variety of ad formats quickly and efficiently.